brantphoto/tic-tac-elm/README.md

 1st, clone this repository.

-2nd, type `elm-reactor` into your terminal and open a browser to <http://localhost:8000/Main.elm>>
+2nd, while inside the repo folder, type `elm-reactor` into your terminal and open a browser to <http://localhost:8000/Main.elm>>